-Rachel also worked at WBBH, the NBC affiliate in Fort Myers, Florida, where she uncovered several cases of child marriage in Southwest Florida.
+Rachel also worked at WBBH, the NBC affiliate in Fort Myers, Florida, where she uncovered several cases of child marriage.
 After her extensive investigation about young girls being forced to marry adult men, a Florida senator filed legislation to change the legal age of marriage to 18.
-In 2018, the governor signed that legislation into law.
+In 2018, the Florida governor signed that legislation into law.
 Rachel’s work backs up her pledge to be a journalist who makes a difference and holds the powerful accountable.

 Get in Touch